TobiasGleiter/generative-ai/context/README.md

 ## 🤖 Artificial Intelligence (AI)

 First of all, what is human intelligence?
-Human intelligence is the combination of speechly intelligence, musically inteligence, logical-mathmatical intelligence, spatial intelligence, physical intelligence, and creating intelligence (Gardner et al. 2011, P 490-498).
-Die diversity of intelligence does show that it is not easy for a machine to completely pocess all these intelligence.
-(2)

-Therfore AI can be defined as a intelligent behavior to solve problems.
-Based on this knowledge should a system generate automatically "inteligent" solutions.
-AI should also find solution that a humans probably not consider.
-(2)

-Besides that definition there are many different textual approaches to define AI.
+Human intelligence is accoring to Gardner et. al. the combination of

+- speechly intelligence
+- musically inteligence
+- logical-mathmatical intelligence
+- spatial intelligence
+- physical intelligence
+- creating intelligence
+- and more...

+With this knowledge we can try to define Artificial Intelligence (AI) which is associated with Computers that possess human intelligence.
+One apporach is, that AI can be defined as a intelligent behavior to solve problems.
+AI should be able find automatically intelligent solutions and possibly sloution were humany didn't think of.
+(2) Besides this apporach to define AI there are many different other textual approaches to define AI.
+Three approaches:

-- The Encyclopedia Britannica defines AI as the ability digital computers or computer controlled robots who solve task that normally require higher intelligence of humans.
-(3)
+- The Encyclopedia Britannica defines AI as the ability digital computers or computer controlled robots who solve task that normally require higher intelligence of humans
+- Kreutzer (2019) defines AI as the ability of a maschine to solve kongitive tasks which requres the human intelligence
 - Elaine Rich (1983) defines Artificial Intelligence as the study of how to make computers do things which, at the moment, people are better.
 (1)(2)

-This definition of Elaine Richt is currently and in 50 years one of the best (1).
-Tasks like executing many calculations in a short amount of time are strength of the computers but react to an unknown circumstance like entering a room and handle if necessary in milliseconds.
+The result is, that it is not easy to define the term AI.
+Elain Rich's definition is one of the simplest and best but this definiton is also not the end.
+(1) AI will get better at solving tasks that reuqires human intelligence and with the time it gets better and better.
 (1)

-This definition of Elaine Rich is not the end.
-AI will, as other technologies, further developed and get better and better.
-(1)

 ## 🧻 Machine Learning (ML)

 Machine Learning is a Subfield of AI (1) and the AI is moreover a discipline.
 (Google) Machine Learning uses algorithms that are capable of self-learning.
-(2) In this case is it necessary to have high quality data.
-These algorithms dont need any extra coding effort to improve there output - it's called self-daptive algorithms.
-(2)
+(2) These self-learning algorithms don't need any extra coding effort to improve there output - it's called self-daptive algorithms.
+(2) ML is therefore a way to syntecially generate or predict data based on knowlede.

-In Machine Learning we can differentiate between (4)(5):
+In Machine Learning we can differentiate between for subfield (4)(5):

 - Unsupervised learning (UL) which uses unlabelled data.
   The AI-system already knows the right answers and tries to derive the answer from the data.
 The task of the algorithmen is in this case known beforehand.
 (2)